-One of the boys was black 17-year-old Fred Bronson, a member of a gang called the El Quintos.
+One of the boys was black 17-year-old Fred Bronson, who police thought was a member of a gang called the El Quintos.
 He had a dark brown complexion, was 5’5″ tall and weighed 140 pounds.
 He had a round face with symmetrical features with a little fuzz of hair on his lip and some chin whiskers.
 His face adorned some small scars, the results of some childhood accidents.
 His small right finger was broken during a baseball game.
 Bronson lived on Siegel Street, some ten blocks away, so it was apparent that he and his friends were looking for trouble.
 One didn’t just trespass into other neighborhoods without expecting trouble.
 At least that was the case in New York City in the 1950s.

 Bronson and his pals stood watching the basketball game for a few moments.
 One of the boys who was playing was Stuart Mann, 16 who lived on 169 Ten Eyck Walk, very nearby.
 Mann was not affiliated with any gangs, unlike Bronson.
 He was a dedicated high school senior, a mathematics major with academic interests and a peaceful person, not known to be aggressive.